1 – Unplug the TV –

 Isn’t it interesting right about now your lifestyle is changing drastically?
 Life has slowed down; these certainly are strange times and these times don’t seem to be changing any time soon.
 It’s an opportune time for us to stop - reflect, rest and relax.
 In many ways we are forced to slow down, take a look at what’s really important to us.
 During this strange and unusual time many of us are not able to attend our regular worship services.
 So what can we do to make the connection between this pandemic time and our Spirit?

-This is our time of the year to be outside and connect with the natural order of life, the Spirit in the natural world.
+We can be outside and it’s a perfect time to connect with the natural order of life, the Spirit in the natural world.
 What exactly can we do to make these connections?

 One of my favorite Oaks is located on Jefferson Island, LA at Rip Van Winkle Gardens.
 The Cleveland Oak is a majestic Oak where it is said President Grover Cleveland sat during his visit to the Island in the late 1800’s.
 Oh!
 The stories that tree could weave.

-Above all take time this summer for the 3 R’s – Rest, Relax, and Reflect.
+Above all take time during this strange time for the 3 R’s – Rest, Relax, and Reflect.